ahlstromcj/seq66/README.md

             the button progress boxes disappear).
 Now the 'usr' show option is boolean ("pattern-boxes-shown", default = true), and the sizes are kept within reasonable limits.
+        *   Also added a "--locale" option so that the user can, for example set the Seq66 global locale to "en_US.UTF-8".
         *   Muted pattern slots show a short progress bar, to aid in the timing of queuing.
     *   Version 0.98.10: